ahonn/keygen-rs/packages/tauri-plugin-keygen-rs2/README.md

-# Tauri Plugin keygen-rs
+# Tauri Plugin keygen-rs2

-Tauri plugin for Keygen.sh licensing, based on the keygen-rs SDK.
+Tauri V2 plugin for Keygen.sh licensing, based on the keygen-rs SDK.

-> For Tauri v2 support, please use [tauri-plugin-keygen-rs2](../tauri-plugin-keygen-rs2).
+> For Tauri v1, please use [tauri-plugin-keygen-rs](../tauri-plugin-keygen-rs).

 ## Features
 - License validation and management